Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 1. Taipei Unlimited Fun Pass

 The Taipei Unlimited Fun Pass is the most popular type of Taipei Fun Pass, and it includes everything that I have described above.
-When you order it online, you will have the option of 1-day ($1200), 2-day ($1600) or 3-day ($1900).
-These prices may change with time, and sometimes Klook offers great promos, like 50% off your second pass or free gift bags and coupons.
+When you order it online, you will have the option of 1-day ($1500), 2-day ($1900) or 3-day ($2200).
+These prices may change with time.

-You will also have the choice of picking it up at Taipei Taoyuan Airport or at Taipei Main Station, with very clear instructions on how to pick it up when you order your pass here.
+You will also have the choice of picking it up at Taipei Taoyuan Airport or at Taipei Main Station.
+For attractions, you will need to show the pass when arriving to get a physical ticket.

 What’s included on the Taipei Unlimited Fun Pass?